neontapir/neontapir.github.io/_posts/2016/2016-09-11-marketing-patriot-day.md

 categories:
 - mba
 tags:
+- advertising
+- business
 - marketing
 - people
+- positioning
+- promotion

 ---

+{% include pullquote.html text="Marketing is not all about positioning product;
+it’s also about connecting with your consumer base." %}

 This post contrasts two television advertising approaches to September 11th.
 Both ads refer to the destruction of the Twin Towers in New York City on